SebastianoJGV/Unit_2_Proj/README.md

 Count Minutes(1 minute, alarm) - Increase alarm time by 1 minute
 Turn Off Alarm - Turn off alarm once on

+Design statement: I will design and make an alarm clock for a client who is blind and deaf The clock will count in morse and is constructed using tinkercad and the arduino ide It will take 6 weeks to make and will be evaluated according to the criteria to be decided.